Ready-Made Mutual Agreement Templates

 2. Make the First Draft

-Writing is a process, especially if when creating formal documents.
-Always practice writing drafts because it gives you to develop thoughts and get more room for improvement once you go edit it.
-The Hanson Center for Technical Communication, draft-making should be taken seriously as it can lead to a complete and professional paper ready for presentation or submission.
+Writing is a process, especially when creating formal documents.
+Always practice writing drafts because it allows you to develop your thoughts and discover areas for improvement once you edit it.
+Draft-making should be taken seriously as it can lead to a complete and professional paper ready for presentation or submission.